SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Perl uses sh-style comparison operator without the leading -

 greater/smaller with strings is generally relative to their position in unicode, which for latin characters tracks ASCII and thus "Z" < "a"
+Comparing a thing with itself is always true, except for: in JS, NaN

 <h3>boolean operators</h3>